OrionCo/Wincenty_Korobacz_Projekt_RESTAPI/README.md

 ### [Download NodeJS](https://nodejs.org/en/download/)

 <br />

 Install dependencies via `npm install`.
-Configure the API by inserting the password to the database in the .env file (insert it instead of `<PASSWORD>`).
+Configure the API by inserting the password to the database in the `.env.example` file (insert it instead of `<PASSWORD>`) and rename the file to `.env`.
 The password has been provided to you in a separate text file.

 <br />
 <br />